naoned-makers/im-j/README.md

 - `MQTT_HOST` : mqtt connexion hostname or IP
 - `MQTT_PORT` : mqtt connexion port
 - `KINECT_MJPEG_STREAMER` : url of the mjpeg stream
-- `TWITTER_KEYWORD` : used to highlight tweets containing the defined keyword (optional)
+- `TWITTER_KEYWORDS` : used to highlight tweets containing the defined comma-separated list of keywords (optional)

 # Development